Atlantis: The Lost Empire: Soundtrack

 The soundtrack to Atlantis: The Lost Empire was released on May 22, 2001.
 It consists primarily of James Newton Howard's score and includes "Where the Dream Takes You", written by Howard and Diane Warren and performed by Mýa.
 It was also available in a limited edition of 20,000 numbered copies with a unique 3D album cover insert depicting the Leviathan from the film.
 A rare promotional edition (featuring 73 minutes of material, compared to the 53 minutes on standard commercial editions) was intended only for Academy of Motion Picture Arts and Sciences voters but was bootlegged and distributed with fan-created artwork.
 The Japanese release has "Crystal Vine", written by DREAMS COME TRUE play during the end credits.
+The German release has "Atlantis 2002", a re-recording of Donovan's song "Atlantis" and performed with the german pop group No Angels play during the end credits.

 Video games

 There are several video games based on the film.
 Atlantis: The Lost Empire – Search for the Journal and Atlantis: The Lost Empire – Trial by Fire were developed by Zombie Studios and published by Disney Interactive.
 Both games were released exclusively for Microsoft Windows computers.
 Disney distributed over 12 million discs with a demo version of Search for the Journal in Kellogg's cereal boxes and other promotional venues.
 Atlantis: The Lost Empire – The Lost Games was released by Disney Interactive for children ages 5 and up, and was compatible with both Windows and Classic Mac OS computers.

 Atlantis: The Lost Empire is an action-adventure game developed by Eurocom Entertainment Software and published by Sony Computer Entertainment for the PlayStation console.
 The player controls Milo, Audrey, Molière, Kida, and Vinny as they traverse Atlantis, unlocking its secrets.
 Some features in the game unlock others (such as a movie) by finding items hidden throughout the game.
 THQ released Atlantis: The Lost Empire for the Game Boy Advance and Game Boy Color.
-On Game Boy Color, it is a platform game developed by Eurocom Entertainment Software in which the player controls Milo, Audrey, Molière, and Vinny on a quest to discover Atlantis.
+On Game Boy Color, it is a platform game also developed by Eurocom Entertainment Software in which the player controls Milo, Audrey, Molière, and Vinny on a quest to discover Atlantis.
 On Game Boy Advance, it is a platform game developed by 3d6 Games that hinges on searching and collecting crystals.

+Comic books

+Atlantis: The Lost Empire - The Curse of Kurok is a comic book sequel to the original film, releasing October 13, 2026.
+The book is written by Matthew K. Manning and Illustrated by Christian Colbert.
+The book follows Milo and Kida fighting against a new threat using the history of Atlantis to fight back.